 The surgeon first verifies that the necessary catheter and stylet are available (figure 1).
 Any hair within the surgical field is removed with clippers immediately prior to the procedure.
 The abdomen is prepped from the symphysis pubis to midway between the umbilicus and xiphoid process (or more cephalad), and laterally to the midaxillary line.

 A 3- to 5-cm midline, generally infraumbilical skin incision (midline approach), or paramedian skin incision (paramedian approach) in made and dissection is carried down to the fascia.
 A 2- to 3-cm incision is made through the fascia at the midline (midline approach figure 2a) or through the anterior and posterior rectus sheath with splitting of the rectus muscle (paramedian approach figure 2b).
-The peritoneum beneath the fascia is tented up and a small hole created, taking great ...
+The peritoneum beneath the fascia is tented up and ...